jag-eagle-technology/GaLOPDevTutorial/step4.md

 # Creating CIMSymbols for Lines and Polygons
 Some introductory information is at https://developers.arcgis.com/javascript/latest/sample-code/cim-lines-and-polygons/.
 Our renderer for the trails is below.
-1. We use a renderer of type unique-value with an array of uniqueValueInfos to display custom symbols for open and closed traisl
+1. We use a renderer of type unique-value with an array of uniqueValueInfos to display custom symbols for open and closed trails
 2. We use a CIMLineSymbol with multiple CIMSOlidStroke layers to create solid and dashed cased lines
 3. We include a CIMVectorMarker symbol to display closed icons along closed trails